yiqiao-yin/WYN-LLM/README.md

 ## Examples of API Calls

 We demonstrate efficient way of making API calls using this package.
 Large Language Models such as `openai.completion` and `palm.generate_text` are at the tip of your finger.
+For OpenAI's GPT related models, you will need to acquire your own API Key, which you can go to their official [site](https://platform.openai.com/) to create your own key.
+It is the same with Google's Palm.
+You can go to their [site](https://developers.generativeai.google/tutorials/setup) to apply for API Key.
+You will need both keys for the following code.

 ```py
 from src.explain.similarity import *